Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Examples

 Examples~\ref{ex:Gamma}--\ref{ex:GammaPI} discuss the Gamma family and various subfamilies, including two models with full identifiability (\refexample{GammaFI}) and partial identifiability (\refexample{GammaPI}) where explicit calculation shows the asymptotic sharpness of bounds from Theorems~\ref{T:GradientError}--\ref{T:LowerOrderSaddlepoint}.
 The exact calculations give another indication of the different uniformity considerations: the normal approximation likelihood depends on the observed data values in a qualitatively different way than both the true likelihood and all the saddlepoint-based approximate likelihoods, and the functional forms only become approximately equal in a narrow tube around the mean values predicted by the model.

 Examples~\ref{ex:Normal}--\ref{ex:NormalSquare} discuss the Normal family in two settings, depending on whether we observe a univariate or bivariate sufficient statistic.
-The resulting likelihood function is exact in only one of these cases, but the corresponding MLEs, when defined, are exact in both cases.
+The resulting likelihood function is exact in only one of these cases, but the corresponding MLEs, when defined, are exact in both cases. \refexample{Normal} contains two sub-families illustrating that increasing $n$ affects the inferential uncertainty differently between fully identifiable and partially identifiable models.

 Examples~\ref{ex:MLEWrong}--\ref{ex:DecayFails} use artificial examples to illustrate various technical features of saddlepoint MLEs: \refexample{MLEWrong} shows a case where the saddlepoint approximation gives incorrect global information about the shape of the likelihood function; \refexample{LhatVsL*Different} shows that a global maximum for $\hat{L}^*$ need not be a global maximum for $\hat{L}$; \refexample{QPlusGamma} gives a distribution with an ill-behaved density that nevertheless satisfies the regularity conditions \eqref{DecayBound}--\eqref{GrowthBound}; and \refexample{DecayFails} gives an example where \eqref{DecayBound} fails.